-After completing a Technical Feasibility Study and Governance Analysis Report to assess the feasibility of establishing a CCE program and determine the optimal government partnership, in August of 2019, Encinitas City Council opted to join a regional CCE program led by the City of San Diego, along with the cities of Chula Vista, La Mesa and Imperial Beach.
-The regional CCE partners, now operating as San Diego Community Power (SDCP), submitted an Implementation Plan to the California Public Utilities Commission in December 2019 and is on track to begin serving power in 2021.
+In partnership with other North County cities in 2019, the City of Encinitas completed a Technical Feasibility Study and Governance Analysis Report to assess the feasibility of establishing a CCE program and determine the optimal government partnership.
+On August 21, 2019, after over three years of study, Encinitas City Council opted to join a regional CCE program led by the City of San Diego, along with the cities of Chula Vista, La Mesa, and Imperial Beach.
+The new agency is called San Diego Community Power (SDCP).
+The regional CCE partners submitted an Implementation Plan to the California Public Utilities Commission in December 2019 in order to begin serving power in 2021.